ajgappmark/2014-spring-si-cpsc120/week-13/readme.md

 - You will probably want to be using a nested for loop when writing your selection sort.
-- If you haven't seen it before, you may also want to look up how to swap variables (this part's okay to look online for; but maybe you could *try* to figure it out, just to make me extra happy :) )
+- If you haven't seen it before, you may also want to look up how to swap two elements in an array (this part's okay to look online for; but maybe you could *try* to figure it out, just to make me extra happy :) )

 ### Part 2: Measuring Performance